turinglabsorg/datahub-learn/network-documentation/secret/tutorials/create-your-first-secret-nft.md

   console.log("response: ", response);
 ```

-The token dossier return all the data that we have access to, including public- and private-metadata, as well as some overall configuration of this token.
+The token dossier returns all of the data that we have access to, including public and private metadata, as well as some overall configuration of this token.
 If you run this file using `node query-token.js` you should receive similar output to this:

 ```javascript